TobyLobster/StarshipCommand2022/README.md

 Having added / : and RETURN as keys, pressing combinations of these keys also generates a COPY key output (due to the limitations of the keyboard matrix), which unwantedly pauses the game.
 This did not happen in emulation, but did on a real BBC Micro.
 So the pause function is now on the P key (SPACE to unpause), and all is well again.

 ### Master compatible
 The original game is mostly already compatible with the Master.
-The one issue is the scanner static display which doesn't look right on the Master.
-The original game read 'random' byte information from the OS at $d000, but this doesn't work correctly on the Master.
+The one issue noticed is the scanner static display which doesn't look right on the Master.
+The original game read 'random' byte information from the OS at $d000, but this doesn't look right on the Master.
 So instead the 'randomness' is now taken from bytes within the program itself.

 ## Final thoughts
 It is subjective of course, but I've always had a soft spot for Starship Command.
 It has unique elements that make it stand out from the herd.
 The explosions look great with a full particle system going on, with pieces rotating away.
 The way you can spray bullets around is very satisfying, and the physics are very believable.